Coney Island (restaurant): Origins

 "Coney Islands", as they are known, are a unique type of American restaurant.
 The first Coney Island restaurant was opened in Jackson, Michigan, in 1914 by a Macedonian immigrant named George Todoroff.
-Today two unaffiliated Coney Island restaurants, Jackson Coney Island and Virginia Coney Island, are located in a building near the train station on East Michigan Avenue near the site of his original restaurant.
+Today two unaffiliated Coney Island restaurants, Jackson Coney Island and Virginia Coney Island, are located in a building near the train station on East Michigan Avenue near the site of the original restaurant.
 In addition, several local restaurants throughout the Jackson area offer their own version of the Coney Island hot dog, or just "coney" as referred to by local residents.

 Two of the best-known Coney Island restaurants are the Lafayette Coney Island and the American Coney Island, which are located in adjacent buildings on Lafayette Boulevard in downtown Detroit.
 They have a common root, with the original restaurant having been established by Greek immigrant brothers Bill and Gus Keros in 1915.
 The brothers got into a business dispute soon thereafter, and in 1917 split their restaurant into the two establishments that exist today.

 Many European immigrants of the early twentieth century entered the United States through Ellis Island.
 One of their first stops was often the Coney Island neighborhood of Brooklyn, along the South Shore beachfront, where hot dogs were very popular.
 The original restaurant name referred to the restaurant being an immigrant-owned establishment, serving Coney Island's food of choice.

 Typical menu

 The menu of all Coney Island restaurants centers on the Coney Island hot dog, which is a natural-casing hot dog in a steamed bun dressed with chili, diced onions, and yellow mustard.
-This item is usually referred to simply as a "coney."
-Another popular item on most Coney Island restaurant menus is the "loose hamburger," which consists of crumbled ground beef in a hot dog bun, covered in the same condiments as a Coney Island hot dog.
-Many Coney Islands also serve "chili fries," which are french fries covered in chili, sometimes with mustard, onions and/or cheese added.
+This item is usually referred to simply as a "coney".
+Another popular item on most Coney Island restaurant menus is the "loose burger", which consists of crumbled ground beef in a hot dog bun, covered in the same condiments as a Coney Island hot dog.
+Many Coney Islands also serve "chili fries", which are french fries covered in chili, sometimes with mustard, onions and/or cheese added.

 Many Coney Islands offer other Greek and Greek-American dishes, such as gyros, souvlaki, shish kebab, spanakopita, saganaki, and Greek salads, as well as usual American diner fare, such as regular hamburgers, sandwiches, breakfast items, and desserts.

 Growth of the Coney Island restaurant

 Since the owners of the first Coney Island restaurants did not trademark the name or business plan, many other restaurants began using the same name and formula.
 Coney Islands were opened throughout the city by Greek immigrants.

 Coney Islands have developed a distinctive dining style that is repeated in hundreds of different restaurants throughout the metropolitan Detroit area and elsewhere in Michigan and other nearby states.
-There are some regional variations though, such as the chili sauce, which is more liquid in Detroit area Coney Island restaurants compared to the drier sauce served in Coney Island restaurants in the nearby Jackson, Michigan and Flint, Michigan areas.
+There are some regional variations though, such as the chili sauce, which is more liquid in Detroit area Coney Island restaurants compared to the drier sauce served in Coney Island restaurants in the nearby Jackson, Michigan, and Flint, Michigan, areas.